Flourless Chocolate Chip Cookies

 • Don’t overmix the batter.
 While it’s a good idea to use a whisk to mix the wet ingredients, switch to a spatula or wooden spoon when you add the almond flour and the chocolate chips.
 This will help you slow down the mixing process so you don’t accidentally overmix the batter and overwork the dough.

-Can you freeze flourless chocolate chip cookies?
+Can I freeze flourless cookies?

 When the cookies are completely cool, they can be stored in an airtight container or frozen.
 You can freeze the baked cookies for up to 3 months.
 To reheat frozen cookies, bake in a 350°F oven for 5 minutes, or until until warmed through.
 Or, you can make the dough ahead of time, wrap tightly in plastic wrap, and freeze.
 When ready to bake, allow the dough to thaw in the fridge until you’re ready to form and bake the cookies.